-Competence (7.2) Climate Change Considerations/Opportunities Ensure employees and contractors / suppliers have the correct range and Ensure competence exists across both mitigation and adaptation and in all key roles and situations (refer to earlier work on policy, aspects, objectives).
-Consider roles, recruitment, procurement, training and development. depth of competencies. (e.g. IEMA Sustainability Skills map).
+Competence (7.2) Climate Change Considerations / Opportunities Ensure employees and contractors have the correct range and depth of competencies.
+Ensure competence exists across both mitigation and adaptation and in all key roles and situations (refer to earlier work on policy, aspects, objectives).
+Consider roles, recruitment, procurement, training and development.
+Refer to IEMA Skills map.
 Organisations may address this clause by completing a competency matrix to review capacity against climate change requirements.

-Competence is required across multiple levels and over a diverse range of roles - for example:
+Competence is required across multiple levels and over a diverse range of roles - for example;

 - Within the Leadership team (e.g. lead champion Director).

 - Corporate Sustainability roles.

 - Environmental Management (EMS team).

-- Energy, Production and Distribution Managers (Facilities and HSE).
+- Energy Manager (Facilities and HSE).

-- Energy and Environmental audits.
+- Energy and environmental audits.

 - Corporate reporting and GHG accounting (footprints).

 - Impact assessment and risk evaluation.

 - Data, scenario analysis, projections.

-- Finance, Economics, cost-benefit analysis.
+- Finance, economics, cost-benefit analysis.

 - Business resilience and continuity.

 - Design, Architecture and Engineering.

-- Procurement and Purchasing.
+- Procurement and purchasing.

-- Product Development.
+- Product development.

-- Marketing and Communications.
+- Marketing and communications.

-- Land Management and Conservation.
+- Land management and conservation.

 - Specific e.g. driver efficiency training.

-Employees and general workforce, contractors and sub-contractors - e.g. energy awareness.
+Employees and general workforce, contractors and sub-contractors - e.g. Energy awareness.

-Awareness (7.3) Climate Change Considerations/Opportunities Personnel must be aware of: environmental policy, significant aspects associated with their work, contributing to effectiveness, and implications of non-compliance.
-There needs to be an appropriate level of general awareness of our changing climate and the associated risks and opportunities to the organisation.
-This also relates to an awareness of the elements of the EMS that have been developed to address climate change (e.g. relevant objectives).
-Important to ensure proper awareness of both adaptation and mitigation and the key difference throughout the EMS.
+Awareness (7.3) Climate Change Considerations / Opportunities Personnel must be aware There needs to be an appropriate level of general awareness of our of: environmental policy, changing climate and the associated risks and opportunities to the significant aspects organisation.
+This also relates to an awareness of the elements of the associated with their EMS that have been developed to address climate change (e.g. work, contributing to relevant objectives).
+Important to ensure proper awareness of both effectiveness, and adaptation and mitigation and the key difference throughout the implications of non- EMS. compliance.
 As a foremost environmental challenge with inter-generational consequences and social implications today (flooding, crop failure, poverty, well-being, economic change, migration) climate change is a highly visible issue for employee engagement.
 Artificial Intelligence and new technologies are changing some of the dynamic around employee engagement (e.g. choice editing).

-Awareness -Both Mitigation and Adaptation:
+Awareness - Both Mitigation and Adaptation

 A range of opportunities exist across mitigation and adaptation.
 There is also an opportunity for integrating an awareness approach, using visible climate impacts (adaptation agenda) to emphasise the urgency for action on the causes of climate change (mitigation agenda).
-Examples of methods to increase awareness:
+Examples of methods to increase awareness;

-- Engage workforce in discussion/ workshop (essential buy-in secured). - Engagement days (e.g. 'green-day' involving leadership). - Meetings/presentations. - Using resources e.g. videos. - Incentives and campaign. - Posters (e.g. sharing performance information or plasma screens).

-- Awareness of documents / processes (e.g. local flood risk map, energy management protocol). - Awareness of business resilience, emergency response plans, contingency measures e.g. - What to do in the event of a flood - How to engage flexible working plan - How to adapt supply chain accordingly - How to use flood defence resources (e.g. barriers)
+- Engage workforce in discussion/workshop (essential buy-in secured). - Engagement days (e.g. 'green-day' involving leadership). - Meetings/presentations. - Using resources e.g. videos. - Incentives and campaigns. - Posters (e.g. sharing performance information or plasma screens). - Awareness of documents / processes (e.g. local flood risk map, energy management protocol). - Awareness of business resilience, emergency response plans, contingency measures e.g. - What to do in the event of a flood. - How to engage flexible working plan. - How to adapt supply chain accordingly. - How to use flood defence resources (e.g. barriers).

-Work has been undertaken by many professions to better understand differing motivations for engagement and behaviour change (sustainability and marketing through to psychology).
+A range of work has been undertaken by many professions to better understand differing motivations for engagement and behaviour change (sustainability and marketing through to psychology).
 These studies have in recent years informed a range of approaches in differing situations (employees, customers, etc).
 Engagement programmes can require careful planning to ensure lasting impact and effectiveness.

-Communication (7.4) Climate Change Considerations/Opportunities Develop a process (plan) for internal Internal communication approaches need to support and and external communications (what, encourage employees to contribute to improved performance when, with whom, how). in the EMS (i.e. supporting the organisation's actions on climate Information communicated must be reliable.
-Implement the plan for internal and external communications. change).

-Communication -Internal Communication examples:
+Communication (7.4) Climate Change Considerations / Opportunities

+Develop a process (plan) for

+internal and external Internal communication approaches need to support and

+communications (what, when, encourage employees to contribute to improved

+with whom, how). performance in the EMS (i.e. supporting the organisation's

+actions on climate change).

+Information communicated must

+be reliable.
+Implement the plan

+for internal and external

+communications.

+Communication - Internal communication examples